hrgdavor/babel-plugin-jsx-simple/README.md

 simplifying it, and removing all but basic JSX transformation.

-ES6 syntax is used intentionally because browser are already ok with ES6 code (at the time of creation of this plugin Edge, Chrome, FF).
+ES6 syntax is used intentionally because browser are already ok with ES6 code (at the time of creation of this plugin: Edge, Chrome, FF).
 Additionally, tools like `babel` enable a simple bridge for all cases where older ES is needed.
 Babel easily will transpile the code for older browsers if you use preset `es2015`.

 ### How it works (the basic idea)